expo/expo/docs/pages/bare/installing-updates.md

 ## Installation

-Like most Expo modules, **this package requires that you have already [installed and configured react-native-unimodules](/bare/installing-unimodules/).
+Like most Expo modules, **this package requires that you have already [installed and configured Expo modules](/bare/installing-expo-modules.md).
 Be sure to install it before continuing.**

 <InstallSection packageName="expo-updates" cmd={["npm install expo-updates", "npx pod-install"]} hideBareInstructions />